 That wasn't the end of Schifter's subcontractor blues: "Most of the paint flaked off the west wall of our servants' quarters," she sighs.
 "We waited two and a half months before it got repainted."

 Oh the agony.
-Children are going to bed hungry nationwide and laid off workers are blowing their brains out, but Schifter is worried about the paint on the walls of her servants' quarters.
+Children are going to bed hungry nationwide and laid off worker persons are blowing their brains out, but Schifter is worried about the paint on the walls of her servant person quarters.

 Tuition at Exeter averaged $38,720 for boarding students in 2010, not counting books and fees.
 Apparently, Schifter's affluent parents didn't realize they could have sent her to public school for free.
 Boy did they get screwed.

-Anyway, Marden is married to renown abstract painter Brice Marden.
-That's a picture of them together to the right.
+Marden is married to renown abstract painter Brice Marden.
+That's a picture of them together below right.

 Schifter is also married - her hubby is fashion magnate Tim Schifter.
-Both Schifters were born with silver spoons planted firmly in their... ummm... mouths, which apparently is all it takes to merit an exclusive wedding announcement in The New York Times.
+Both Schifters were born with silver spoons planted firmly in their tight little bottoms.
+Apparently, that's all it takes to merit an exclusive wedding announcement in the elitist rag that now masquerades as the venerable New York Times.

 In other words, both Schifters have had plenty of breaks in the course of their lives.
 And we're all painfully acquainted with people born on third base who think they hit a home run here at The Cynical Times.